Nigeria to keep troops in Mali until crisis resolved

 France, which launched air strikes in Mali 11 days ago to stop a surprise Islamist push towards the capital Bamako, has urged a swift deployment of the U.N.-mandated African force to back up its 2,150-strong ground forces already there.

-Chad became the latest country to join the effort on Tuesday, sending an armored column of troops to Nigeria, to deploy along the Malian border.
+Chad became the latest country to join the effort on Tuesday, sending an armoured column of troops to Nigeria, to deploy along the Malian border.

 (Additional reporting by Tim Cocks; Editing by Mark Heinrich)